prestodb/presto/presto-docs/src/main/sphinx/functions/json.rst

 .. function:: json_extract_scalar(json, json_path) -> varchar

-    Like :func:`json_extract`, but returns the result value as a string (as opposed to being encoded as JSON).
+    Like :func:`!json_extract`, but returns the result value as a string (as opposed to being encoded as JSON).
 The value referenced by ``json_path`` must be a scalar (boolean, number or string)::